ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-build-network.md

     {: important}

 7. On the **Review MSP information** panel, make sure you have entered the correct information.
 When you are satisfied, click **Create MSP definition**.
 8. After the MSP has been created, click on the tile representing it.
 Then **download** the MSP to your local filesystem.
-You will need to send this MSP to all of the organizations the channels you join.
+You will need to send this MSP to all of the organizations in the channels you join.

 **Task: Create the peer organization MSP**